Cat Flea and Tick Control

 Simple steps for treating fleas in your senior cat?

-There are topical medications that you can get from your vet, they are applied to the skin of the back of the head/neck.
+There are topical medications that you can get from your veterinarian, they are applied to the skin of the back of the head/neck.
 The treatment consists of 3 easy doses of the flea treatment used once a month for 3 months.
-It is very important to ensure that you are using a product specific to cats as dog flea medication can be fatal to your cat.
+It is very important to ensure that you are using a product specific to cats, as dog flea medication can be fatal to your cat.